 Working with materials in Blender

 Each object in Blender can have its own material and the same material can be assigned to multiple objects.
 Both Cycles and Eevee use similar material settings.
 New material settings can be duplicated from an existing material.
-After modeling or importing an object (in this case a LEGO brick) the object may or may not already have a material assigned to it.
+After modelling or importing an object (in this case a LEGO brick) the object may or may not already have a material assigned to it.
 To assign a material to an object in Blender, select the object, go to the Materials tab in the Properties panel and click on the Add new material button.

 After giving the new material a name, the material properties can be assigned in the Shader Editor.
 If the object already has a material assigned to it, its properties can also be changed in the Shader Editor.

 By default, Blender 2.8 and newer will have Workbench selected as the default ‘render engine’.
 Now is the time to either choose the Cycles or Eevee rendering engine.
 The render engine can be selected from the Render tab in the Properties panel.

 After the render engine is selected, the node setup and other settings in the following two sections can be used to create a realistic solid plastic brick material.

 Creating a solid plastic material in Blender Cycles

 After the object has a material assigned to it, it can be tweaked to look like the material it needs to be.
 For a quick reference, here is the node setup for a realistic-looking solid plastic brick material using Cycles:

 In this node setup, a Diffuse BSDF and Glossy BSDF node are mixed using a Mix Shader (all three nodes available from the Shaders section).
 The final colour of the plastic brick is selected by using the Color setting in the Diffuse node.
 Also see the plastic brick solid colour palette for the colours I use.